googleapis/google-cloud-go/RELEASING.md

       `git push origin $NV`
 1. Update [the releases page](https://github.com/googleapis/google-cloud-go/releases)
    with the new release, copying the contents of `datastore/CHANGES.md`.
+1. Run `go get cloud.google.com/go/datastore@vX.Y.Z` then wait for the release to show up on http://pkg.go.dev/cloud.google.com/go/datastore (a few minutes).
-1. (Internal only.)
-Wait for the new release to be available on pkg.go.dev, then go to go/google-cloud-go-publish-docs and trigger the job with the following environment variables:
+1. Go to the [doc publishing job](http://go/google-cloud-go-publish-docs) and trigger the job with the following environment variables:
    `MODULE=cloud.google.com/datastore,VERSION=vX.Y.Z`.
    Replace the module path and version with the values for the module you're releasing.
 See [`publish_docs.sh`](/internal/kokoro/publish_docs.sh).